Why Do Cats Knead?

 Nest Prep

-Does your kitty cat love to make biscuits on his bed, furniture or other comfy things he comes across?
-Another possible explanation is that he’s making a “nest.”
+Does your kitty cat love to make biscuits on their bed, furniture or other comfy things they come across?
+Another possible explanation is that they’re making a “nest.”
 Some theories speculate that kneading is a behavior passed down from our cats’ bigger, wilder ancestors.
 When these ancestors searched for the perfect napping nook in the wild, they would paw at the area to make sure nothing dangerous or uncomfortable was hidden in the leaves.
-So, on top of getting comfortable, your cat might also be making totally certain that his sleeping spot is as safe as it looks.
+So, on top of getting comfortable, your cat might also be making totally certain that their sleeping spot is as safe as it looks.

 Stretching Out

-Along with making his nest more comfortable, your cat might be making his body feel better by kneading as well.
+Along with making their nest more comfortable, your cat might be making their body feel better by kneading as well.
 The pushing and pulling action of kneading could be a way that cats stretch out their shoulders and other arm joints after a long day of napping.
 Maybe it’s something we humans should try!

 Spreading Their Scent